A named senior DPO for your UK organisation, notified to the supervisory authority and ready for enterprise buyers, investors, and the ICO.

 How Engage Compliance helps

-For UK companies, we provide fractional DPO services covering UK GDPR, EU GDPR (where EU customers are present), and broader privacy compliance.
+For UK companies, we provide outsourced DPO services covering UK GDPR, EU GDPR (where EU customers are present), and broader privacy compliance.
 We also serve as EU Representative under Article 27 where required.

 Coverage includes: